jakobzhao/geog458/readme.md

 <!-- Jan 22 to Jan 26 -->

 This week, it's all about mastering the art of processing geospatial data for your digital geographies projects!
 We'll start by introducing you to the structure of the geojson format, and then delve into techniques for collecting, converting, and visualizing geojson objects and features in a web or desktop environment like QGIS.

-Get ready to take your web mapping skills to the next level!
-This week, you'll be creating your first web map of the quarter using the popular library [MapBox](https://www.mapbox.com/mapbox-gljs).
-In the lecture section, we'll work together to make sure everyone is familiar with the basics of web mapping, and then provide a detailed introduction to the Lab 3 exercise.
-This is your chance to showcase your skills and bring your digital geographies projects to life with interactive, visually stunning maps.
-So let's get to work and see what you're capable of – we can't wait to see your creations!
+Also, please get ready to take your web mapping skills to the next level!
+Also, in the lab section, we will introduce how to create your first web map of the quarter using the popular library [MapBox](https://www.mapbox.com/mapbox-gljs).

 -   **Presentations**: Tuesday: Standing Rock paper (AA1), Thursday:  [Native Land Digital](https://native-land.ca/) (AA4)